 For nut-free and dairy-free chocolate mousse, you can substitute coconut milk beverage for the almond milk.
 Just be sure to select a “nut-safe” dairy-free chocolate, if needed.

-- 14-ounce package firm organic tofu, drained of liquid
+- 14-ounce package firm organic tofu (can sub silken tofu)

-- ¾ cup So Delicious Dairy Free Unsweetened Almond Plus Almond Milk
+- ¾ cup dairy-free milk beverage (like So Delicious Almond Milk)

-- ½ teaspoon liquid stevia extract (I used SweetLeaf; see post above for sweetener options)
+- ½ teaspoon liquid stevia extract (Jessica uses SweetLeaf; see post above for sweetener options)

 - ⅛ teaspoon salt